 Youth membership is open to those aged 14-24.
 Details of youth members under the age of 18 are not published in the online member directory.

 Youth members under the age of 18 will not receive direct marketing.
-We will send items related to membership such as member updates or youth-focused events or competitions.
+We will send items related to their membership such as member updates or youth-focused events or competitions.

 Personal data provided to us will be used for the purpose or purposes at the time of collection or registration where appropriate, in conjunction with any preferences you express.
 If asked by the police, or any other regulatory or government authority investigating suspected illegal activities, we may need to provide your personal data.